ADVANTICS/documentation/charge-controllers/secc_configuration.md

 > default.
 Ie. changes are only written in RAM, and not persisted to the
 > actual read-only partition.
 See section [**Read-only file system**](charge-controllers/sys3_user/read-only.md) to
 > learn how to temporarily or permanently switch to real writable mode.

->
+> [!WARNING]
 >  - Any line starting with the "#" sign will be treated as a commented line and will not be taken into account during execution.
+> - Remove the “#” at the beginning of every parameter you modify.
+> - Leave no white space at the beginning of the line.

 ## Applications